csatuic/cs361-website-old/_homeworks/homework5.md

 This command will tell your Web server to listen for connections on port 8080 and serve files out of the `WWW` directory.
 That is, the `WWW` directory is considered `/` when responding to requests.
 For example, if you're asked for `/index.html`, you should respond with the file that resides in `WWW/index.html`.
 If you're asked for `/dir1/dir2/file.ext`, you should respond with the file `WWW/dir1/dir2/file.ext`.

-#### Requirements
+## Requirements

 Your server should handle the following cases:

 1. Serve requested files out of the specified directory.
 For example, if the specified directory is `WWW` and the requested file is `/example.jpg`, you should respond with the file `WWW/example.jpg` if it exists.
-You need to provide the correct HTTP Content-Type header for `jpeg` and `html` files so they can be rendered in the browser.
+You need to return the correct HTTP Content-Type header for `jpeg` and `html` files so they can be rendered in the browser.
 2. If the requested file does not exist, you should respond with a **404** error code and a readable error page containing some basic HTML.
 3. If the path requested by the client is a directory, you should handle the request as if it was for the file `index.html` inside that directory.
 You do not need to handle the case where the directory does not contain `index.html` file.
 Hint: use the `stat()` system call to determine if a path is a directory or a file.
 The `st_mode` field in the stat struct has what you need.
 4. **Common Gateway Interface (CGI)** is a protocol for a web server to serve dynamic content using command-line interface programs.
 Besides returning the static content, you should also handle requests like `format_string?<str1>&<str2>` and return the formatted string to the client.
 For instance, if the request is `/format_string?test1&test2`, your program should run the `format_string` binary in the `WWW` directory with arguments `test1` and `test2`, and return the output to the client.

-#### Bonus Point
+## Bonus Point

 - Handling HTTP Content-Type headers for additional file types provided in the `WWW` directory, like `txt`, `gif`, `png`, and `pdf` will earn you 2 bonus points.
 <!-- If your server handles the proper HTTP Content-Type header in the response based on the file ending, you will receive a bonus point.
 We will test `txt`, `gif`, `png`, and `pdf` file extensions. -->

+## Important Note
+Always, always, always **check the return value of any system calls you make!**.
+This is especially important for `send`, `recv`, `read`, and `write` calls that tell you how many bytes were read or written.
+Failing can crash autograder giving 0 points.

 When testing, you should be able to retrieve byte-for-byte copies of files from your server.
 Use `wget` or `curl` to fetch files and `md5sum` or `diff` to compare the fetched file with the original.
 We will grade using this method. *For full credit, the files need to be exact replicas of the original.*

-#### Grading Rubric
+## Grading Rubric

 This assignment is worth 10 points in total and 2 additional bonus points: